pyakures/Tightrope/README.md

 Tightrope is a calender based mental health application designed to give users a visual representation of their work-life balance and pursuade user to make an informed decision to better their mental health.

 This project was a senior capstone project for the computer science & enginnering department at the [University of Nevada, Reno](https://www.unr.edu/cse).
-The team members for this project were Mackenzie Z, Sahil P, Demitri B, Michael D, and Cooper F.
+The team members for this project were Mackenzie Z, Sahil P, Demitri B, Michael D, and Cooper F. [Learn more about Tightrope Project!](https://sites.google.com/nevada.unr.edu/tightrope/home?authuser=0)

 This project is an [angular](https://angular.io) based UI for the front end and uses a Django based python backend ([TightBackend](https://github.com/pyakures/TightropeBackend) - Credits to the [original source code](https://github.com/mdoradocode/TightropeBackend)).